 Another common mistake that you want to avoid is hiring the wrong lawyer.
 In the context of medical malpractice, because it involves expert witnesses and is a very nuanced part of the law, you want to hire a trial lawyer who has experience not only in prosecuting personal injury cases, but also has significant experience in handling medical malpractice cases.
 They are different from other types of personal injury cases, and they require expert testimony.
 That expert testimony can get expensive.

 You want to make sure that the attorney you hire has the resources necessary to see that expert witness testimony and your case through to the end.
 You also want to make sure that your attorney has the experience necessary to know which type of expert witness to hire; after all, your case is only going to be as good as the expert witness that you hire to testify in your case.
 If you hire an expert witness who doesn’t know what they’re doing or you hire an expert witness who is not even going to be qualified to testify in the state, then your case will fail, no matter how negligent the doctors or other healthcare providers were or how badly you were injured.

 If you’ve been injured as a result of someone’s medical malpractice and you have questions about it, we would be more than happy to answer any and all questions that you might have.

 Were you or a loved one seriously injured due to hospital negligence and have questions about what mistakes to avoid in a medical malpractice case?

-Contact the experienced Georgia medical malpractice lawyers at Nimmons Malchow Johnson today for a free consultation and case evaluation.
+Contact the experienced Augusta medical malpractice lawyers at Nimmons Malchow Johnson today for a free consultation and case evaluation.

 Let our experience and dedication work for you.